aide-examples/.github/profile/README.md

 We are  developing several *small and medium size systems* for different domains, from games to business information systems and social systems to technical applications (embedded systems).
 We also provide some *didactic material* based on small tasks, leading from zero to a well engineered script or a tiny system.

-The systems are intended to serve as demonstration objects in in-house training and at universities.
+The systems are intended to serve as demonstration objects for in-house training and at universities.
 They should be useful as starting points for further development or reengineering steps.

 ### [AIDE - Quiz](https://github.com/aide-examples/aide-quiz) (medium size application)
-The first AIDE application is an online quiz game with a relatively simple architecture, consisting of a web UI and server components with a database.
-It currently comprises approximately 20,000 lines (code and documentation).
+This AIDE application is an online quiz game with a relatively simple architecture, consisting of a web UI and server components with a database.
+It currently comprises approximately 20,000 lines (code and detailled documentation of architecture).
 This makes it complex enough to demonstrate certain principles of good design.
 At the same time, the application domain is so simple that it can be understood in a few minutes.

 ### [AIDE - Frame](https://github.com/aide-examples/aide-frame) (small framework)
-A lightweight application framework with server-side (Python/NodeJS) and client-side (HTML/CSS/JS) components, especially but not only suited for Raspberry Pi deployments.
+A lightweight application framework with server-side (Python or NodeJS) and client-side (HTML/CSS/JS) components, especially but not only suited for Raspberry Pi deployments.
 Originally it was part of aide-slideshow and was extracted from there.
-Then the franework was re-engineered and the serverside components were transpiled to jacascript so that aide-frame can now be used in both environements.
+Then the framework was re-engineered and the serverside components were transpiled to jacascript so that aide-frame can now be used in both environements.
 Main features are components for logging, config handling, remote update, internationalization and markdown viewing.

 ### [AIDE - Frame Demo (Python)](https://github.com/aide-examples/aide-frame-demo-py) (demo application)
 A tiny python program which demonstrates how to use the aide-frame components.
-Could be used as a starting point for your own project.
+Can be used as a starting point for your own project.

 ### [AIDE - Frame Demo (JS)](https://github.com/aide-examples/aide-frame-demo-js) (demo application)
 A tiny Node JS program which demonstrates how to use the aide-frame components.
-Could be used as a starting point for your own project.
+Can be used as a starting point for your own project.

 ### [AIDE - Slideshow](https://github.com/aide-examples/aide-slideshow) (small system)
 This is a technical system running on a raspberry (rpi zero 2WH) attached to a wall mounted screen.
-It can be controlled via a classical infrared control and via a web UI.
-It detects motion, ambient light and screen orientation.
-Images can be uploaded and prepared to match screen dimensions, add frames etc. We discussed with the AI how to keep the memory footprint of the system small enough to fit on that tiny device.
+It can be controlled via a traditional infrared control and via a web UI.
+It detects motion, ambient light and screen orientation; it creates adaptive backlight via a LED strip.
+Images can be uploaded and prepared to match the screen.
+We keep the memory footprint of the system small.
 The application also runs in the development environment where sensor hardware is replaced by stubs.
 Issues like remote software update are handled by the AIDE Framework.
 We explain how to protect the systems against SD-card damage by sudden power loss.

 ### [AIDE - Knight](https://github.com/aide-examples/aide-knight) (didactic material)
 This is a paper describing how teaching the fundamentals of programming might benefit from Agentic Coding.
 The well-known chess knight's tour problem is often used to explain the concept of recursion.
 What can we gain and what will we lose if we delegate some work to an AI agent?
-The paper describes the teaching process and presents some illustrative material line AI promts, AI responses, scripts produced and finally an animated graph produced by the latest iteration of the script.
+The paper describes the teaching process and presents some illustrative material like AI promts, AI responses, scripts produced and finally an animated graph produced by the final version of the script.

 ### AIDE Shelly (not available yet)
 *Shelly* is a brand of the Bulgarian company *Allterco Robotics*, which specializes in the development of smart home solutions.
 Some devices use ESP32 processors and can be programmed via a web UI.
 There is a good API documentation available and the installed number of devices is pretty large.
-As they are also quite cheap we think taht they are ideal for teaching some apects of embedded systems design (though by far not all of them).
+As they are also quite cheap we think that they are ideal for teaching some apects of embedded systems design (though by far not all of them).
 We will show how to create scripts which allow interoperation of multiple devices behind a firewall and how to create an auto updater for shelly scripts.

 ### AIDE - Solar (not available yet)
-The second AIDE application could be a technical system that transforms the energy of a solar panel so that it can charge USB devices.
+This AIDE application could be a technical system that transforms the energy of a solar panel so that it can charge USB devices.
 It should transmit data about the generated energy to a web host.
 Automated firmware updates are of course also part of the design.
+The hardware would be more diverse (ESP32 for control and Power electronics for energy transformation) in that project.

 ---